Anna Mária BALÁZS

 The following years were interesting.
 My partner and I took a one-year life-changing road trip to Central and South America.

-Near the end of the trip, we were on a Brazilian governmental flight from Lima, Peru, to Sao Paulo, Brazil, the plane landed to refuel in northern Chile.
+Near the end of the trip to South America, we were on a Brazilian governmental flight from Lima, Peru, to Sao Paulo, Brazil, when the plane landed to refuel in northern Chile.
 We were to spend the night.
-As we stepped into the immigration verification area, I had the following flash-back to the period under the German Nazi occupation:

 I froze.
 Panic-stricken and almost hysterical, I grabbed my partner’s arm and whispered “Get me out of here!.”